-When I get these questions, and try to explain that I don't actually work directly with the animals and refer them to our pet care or veterinarian staff, they return a confused expression.
+When I get these questions, and try to explain that I don't usually work with the animals, they return a confused expression.
 "But, you work at the SPCA, right?"

-There are plenty of others like me who work in animal welfare, but away from the adoption floors and kennels.
-Administrators, marketers, bookkeepers, program developers and coordinators, fundraisers, grant writers, public communicators, store managers and receptionists are all positions needed to run an organization like the Albrecht Center, and the people who work these jobs are typically tied to a desk rather than the end of a leash and stroking computer keys instead of furry heads.
+There are plenty of others like me who work on the outside of animal welfare.
+The administrators, marketers, program developers, event coordinators, fundraisers, grant writers, public communicators, store managers, receptionists, operation overseers and general behind-the-scenes people.
+More often tied to a desk than to the end of a leash and stroking far more computer keys than furry heads.

-Our work may not be with the animals, but it is done entirely for the animals.
-It's not always the kind of job someone has in mind when deciding to work or volunteer for an animal welfare organization.
-But it's important work that must be done in order to keep a successful organization running smoothly so that the mission can be fulfilled.
+Our work may be done away from the animals, but it is done entirely for the animals.
+It's not always what someone has in mind when deciding to volunteer or work for an animal welfare organization, but it's important work that must be done in order to keep an organization like ours running smoothly so we can continue our mission.